googleforgames/agones/site/content/en/docs/Installation/Install Agones/helm.md

 ## RBAC

 By default, `agones.rbacEnabled` is set to true.
-This enable RBAC support in Agones and must be true if RBAC is enabled in your cluster.
+This enables RBAC support in Agones and must be true if RBAC is enabled in your cluster.

 The chart will take care of creating the required service accounts and roles for Agones.